Category: Chart and Graphics

 2. Did not know (sure) how the values within each class are distributed.

-The advantage of the stem and leaf plot (display) over a frequency distribution is that we do not lose identity (individuality) of each observation.
-Similarly, a stem and leaf plot is similar to a histogram but is usually provide more information for a relatively small data set.
+The advantage of the stem and leaf plot (display) over a frequency distribution is that we do not lose the identity (individuality) of each observation.
+Similarly, a stem and leaf plot is similar to a histogram but usually provides more information for a relatively small data set.

 More than one data set can be compared by using multiple stem and leaf plots.
 Using a back-to-back stem and leaf plot we can compare the same characteristics into different groups.